Virtual Group Speech Therapy for Head and Neck Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to consult with the trial coordinators or your healthcare provider for guidance.

-Is virtual group speech therapy safe for head and neck cancer patients?
+What prior data suggests that this virtual group speech therapy intervention is safe for patients with head and neck cancer?

 Adults over 18 with head or neck cancer starting chemoradiotherapy for cure can join.
 They need a radiation dose of at least 60 Grays and must speak French well enough for questionnaires.
 Those with distant cancer spread, planned total laryngectomy, prior severe swallowing issues, another simultaneous cancer, previous head/neck radiation, or significant cognitive impairments cannot participate.Inclusion Criteria